vincentkwok21/vincentkwok21.github.io/_posts/2023-07-21-Logic-Gates-Project.md

 ---

 I have been doing Arduino projects for a while and have been continuing to do so but I don't just want to be a 1 trick pony so I have decided to make something using just the electrical engineering fundamental knowledge I have.
 For this project, I will not be using Arduino as it seems a bit too easy to do some things.
 Arduino is often considered a tool of hobbiests to tinker with.
 While this is often very convienient, I want to do a more time consuming project that focuses a bit deeper into the bread and butter of electrical engineering.
-I began this project by drawing some schematics of logic gates without using the internet.
+I began this project by drawing some schematics of logic gates without using the internet as a challenge.

 ![PCBlogicgate](https://github.com/vincentkwok21/vincentkwok21.github.io/assets/137122312/b886fcfe-f470-4131-a99b-8d6d98420e76)
 <sub> Final Draft of PCB</sub>